kstenerud/KSReachability/README.md

 - Notifications/callbacks via NSNotification, blocks, and KVO.
 - Fetching status values doesn't block.
-- Callbacks always occur on the main thread, so it's UI-safe.
+- Callbacks and KVO always occur on the main thread, so it's UI-safe.
 - KSReachableOperation: A one-shot operation to perform when reachability is established.
 - Supports iOS and Mac OS X.
 - Can be built with or without ARC, in CLANG or GCC.